 Alcohol use is especially prevalent in young adults aged from 21 to 25 years.
-In fact, around 63% of people from this age group are current alcohol drinkers.
+In fact, around 62% of people from this age group are current alcohol drinkers.
 This is the highest rate of all groups, Statista reports through its data on current, binge, and heavy alcohol use in the United States in 2021, by age group.

 What is the common reason why people choose to drink?

 The most common reason people choose to drink is to have fun and enhance sociability.
 However, the most common reason people start drinking alcohol is peer pressure at a young age or exposure to alcohol in the household.

 Alcohol intake changes as people age.
 Some people decrease alcohol consumption as they age, whereas others increase it.
 A study from PLoS One found the most common reasons for increasing alcohol intake with age are more social occasions and fewer responsibilities.
 While most people reported drinking to have fun or for celebration and social reasons, other subjects claimed the reason they increased alcohol intake is for medicinal purposes.
 Interestingly, medicinal purposes of alcohol weren’t among offered options for increased alcohol consumption.

 When it comes to reasons people choose to drink alcohol, past positive experiences also play a role.
 Past experiences with alcohol may shape people’s expectations.
 So, a person may recall how alcohol generated positive emotions, feelings, or experiences in the past.
 As a result, their motivation to drink alcohol goes up.